pmglab/KGGSEE/doc/source/detailed_document.rst

 The columns of the file with the suffix of ``.gene.var.pvalue.txt.gz`` are the same as ``*.gene.pvalue.txt``.
 The difference is that, for each gene, in ``*.gene.pvalue.txt``, only the variant with the lowest p-value is output, while in ``*.gene.var.pvalue.txt.gz``, all variants are output.
 The file with the suffix of ``.qq.png`` is the Q-Q plots for p-values of GWAS summary statistics and gene-based association tests by GATES and ECS.

-.. admonition:: Cite GATES
+.. admonition:: Citation of GATES

     Miaoxin Li, Hong-Sheng Gui, Johnny Sheung Him Kwan and Pak Chung Sham.
 GATES: a rapid and powerful gene-based association test using extended Simes procedure.
 The American Journal of Human Genetics (2011).
 88(3):283-293. https://doi.org/10.1016/j.ajhg.2011.01.019

-.. admonition:: Cite ECS
+.. admonition:: Citation of ECS

     Miaoxin Li, Lin Jiang, Timothy Shin Heng Mak, Johnny Sheung Him Kwan, Chao Xue, Peikai Chen, Henry Chi-Ming Leung, Liqian Cui, Tao Li and Pak Chung Sham.
 A powerful conditional gene-based association approach implicated functionally important genes for schizophrenia.
 Bioinformatics (2019).
 35(4):628-635. https://doi.org/10.1093/bioinformatics/bty682